-USB HID to MSSQL: Writing a lot of HID report items to MS SQL 2008 database
+USB HID to MSSQL: Write a lot of HID report items to the MS SQL Server database

-If you need to write a lot of USB HID report items to an MSSQL database, it is not effective to create a table with a separate column for each item.
-Because the values of items can be modified non at the same time, which will result in entries with a lot of empty columns generated in the database.
+If you need to write a lot of USB HID report items to an MSSQL database, it is not adequate to create a table with a separate column for each item because the values of items can be modified non at the same time.
+It produces a lot of empty columns generated in the database.

-It will be more effective to create a table consisting of three columns
+It will be more useful to create a table consisting of three columns.

 ITEM_NAME - will be the name of the item;

 ITEM_VALUE - will contain the string value of the item;

 TIMESTAMP - will contain the date and time when the value was modified.

 1. Create a new user in the database or give permissions to write and read data from the created table to an existing user.